Graidaris/decision_Tree_SI/README.md

 - processed.va.data

 # Analysis
-Percent of predict is about 56% when the depth of the tree is 6.</br>
+Percent of predict is more than 56% when the depth of the tree is 6.</br>
 ![graph](https://github.com/Graidaris/heart_disease_detector/blob/master/pictures/predict.png)

 # Getting started